scg-unibe-ch/ese2016-team7/documentation/srs.md

 Alerts

-The user can create a new alert for either a romm or a studio (can be ticked) by entering a City/zip code,a radius and a max price.
+The user can create a new alert for either a room or a studio (can be ticked) by entering a City/zip code,a radius and a max price.
 Then he can subscribe or cancel.
+If new ad(s), which would satisfy his subscribed search criteria, are added, he gets an alert/a message (to be clarified) of the new add(s) fitting his search criteria.
+The relevant search criteria should be the price, the time and the location of the add.
+The others are not that relevant and either don't need to fit or only need to be 'somewhat close' to the search criteria (_To be done_).
-Further he has a table of his active alerts, sorted by type, city, radius, max Price and an option to delete the alert.
+Further he has a table of his active alerts, sorted by type, city, radius, max price and an option to delete the alert.

  User Profile